 where $\cov, \mean$ denote the covariance matrix and mean value of the directional velocity $(\theta, \rho)^\top$, and $w$ is a winding number.
 Although $w \in \mathbb{Z}$, the PDF can be approximated adequately by taking $w \in \{-1, 0, 1\}$ for practical purposes \cite{jupp2018circlulalrbook}.

-When the first batch of collected observations for location $\mathrm{loc}_l$ is available, SWGMM parameters are estimated using expectation maximization (EM)~\cite{Dempster77iEM} along with mean shift~\cite{cheng95meanshift} to obtain the number and initial positions of dynamics modes.
-When collecting new observations in the same location $\mathrm{loc}_l$, SWGMM parameters are updated using the stochastic EM method (sEM~\cite{Capp09onlineEM}), which is a fast online variant of the EM algorithm.
-In sEM, the expectation step of original EM is replaced by a stochastic approximation step while keeping the maximisation step unchanged.
+When the first batch of observations for location $\mathrm{loc}_l$ is available, SWGMM parameters are estimated using expectation maximization (EM)~\cite{Dempster77iEM} along with mean shift~\cite{cheng95meanshift} to obtain the number and initial positions of dynamics modes.
+When collecting new observations at the same location $\mathrm{loc}_l$, SWGMM parameters are updated using the stochastic EM method (sEM~\cite{Capp09onlineEM}), which is a fast online variant of the EM algorithm.
+In sEM, the expectation step of the original EM algorithm is replaced by a stochastic approximation step, while the maximization step remains unchanged.